 Remember that UK citizens no longer qualify as a result of BREXIT.
 A UK passport holder must apply for a visa and residence permit (see the non-EU citizen section below).

 Two visa options are most commonly used for retirement in Portugal.

-Portugal’s Retirement Visa (D7 passive income) is available to non-EU, non-EEA, or non-Swiss citizens who want to live in Portugal.
-To qualify, you must be able to meet a minimum annual income threshold.
-The official amount is €7,200, but our experienced partner recommends at least €12,000 for the main applicant.
+Portugal’s Retirement Visa (D7 passive income visa) is available to non-EU, non-EEA, or non-Swiss citizens who want to live in Portugal.
+To qualify, you must be able to meet a minimum annual income threshold of €9,120.

-At your SEF appointment you will need:
+At your SEF appointment, you will need:

 - Proof of accommodation.